 Margaree Highland Games, Cape Breton

 What an entertaining experience!!
+The Margaree Highland Games are super fun to see!
 I`ve been across the pond to Scotland and absolutely love the spirit and the history of the people that exists there.
 The culture, the folklore, and oh!
 The traditions.
 And when you speak of Scottish tradition, nothing is more reminiscent of the Scots than the sound of bagpipes, colourful tartans, and strong men and women - tossing those cabers!

 We arrived just in time to catch a pipes and drums show.
 I absolutely love hearing the pipes; that haunting beginning as the first note is stirring in the chanter to the final note that is released!
 Ah!
 So amazing.
 It must be the Celtic blood that runs deep through my veins.
 Afterwards, we viewed the schedule and realized that we had missed the heavy sports - so disappointing!
 That meant no caber toss.
 Luckily, some changes had been made to the schedule that we were not aware of which meant that we got to see the hammer toss and caber toss after-all!!!